 When the time is up, release the pressure, remove the chicken breasts, and chop or shred them with two forks.
 Add the chicken back to the pot and stir in the frozen peas and chopped fresh parsley.
 Taste the soup and add more salt and pepper, if needed.
 Keep the soup warm until ready to serve.

 So easy!
-Enjoy Instant Pot chicken and soup with warm crusty cheese bread, homemade corn muffins, or crackers.
+Enjoy Instant Pot chicken and soup with homemade corn muffins or crackers.

 How to make this Instant Pot chicken and rice soup your own: